 reassembled the roof after he left.
 (I hope that's a

 are still being used as special designs of white stone

 set into the roof of a trullo.
+Later, Greek and

 The Pinnacoli or "Pinnacle", the knob-like balls at the very top of all the trulli, are also throwbacks to the ancient worship of the Sun god.
 All through the ages, such religious symbols have been placed at the apex of a house, a temple or a church to represent the union between a people and their gods.